|Home | Events Calendar | MEMBER LOGIN | | Site Map | Search|

 Course and Activities/Site Policies

 Graduation Certificate that will qualify you for either an ‘A’ level and/or ‘B’ level Mazama climbs.
 Mazamas climbs are graded to indicate approximate experience and/or ability levels required.
 To view the description of ‘A’ and ‘B’ level climbing grade, visit the Getting Started with Mazamas Climbing program website.
-Scroll down and and review the section labeled ‘climb grades’.
+Scroll down and review the section labeled ‘climb grades’.

 USDA Special Use Permit Information and Non-Discrimination Statement